MethodAtlas

 Statistical vs. Economic Significance

-A coefficient can be statistically significant (small p-value) but economically trivial (tiny effect size), or statistically insignificant (large p-value) but economically meaningful (large point estimate with wide confidence interval due to limited data).
+A coefficient can be statistically significant (small p-value) but economically trivial (tiny ), or statistically insignificant (large p-value) but economically meaningful (large point estimate with wide confidence interval due to limited data).
 It is important to discuss both.

 Common Misstatements to Avoid